ahesh001/NEXA/README.md

 ## Sponsorships

 Interested in the NEXA project and want to sponsor us?
-Use the QR code down below to send payments or just click the button that will take you directly to the web browser.
+Use the QR code down below to send payments directly to my PayPal or just click the button that will take you directly to the web browser version.
+Other options are using GitHub's Sponsors Tier planned, where we have added perks & benefits!

 [<kbd> <br> Sponsor Us! <br> </kbd>][paypal-url]

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

-Stay weird 🌀
+## 💎 GitHub Sponsors Tiers

+Support the NEXA Project & Multiversal Resonance Tracker (MRT)
+You're not just funding code — you're investing in a future where imagination, consciousness, and quantum theory collide.

+<p align="right">(<a href="#readme-top">back to top</a>)</p>

+### 🌀 $5/month – **Dreamwalker**
+You're part of the dream, and now you're helping shape it.

+**Perks:**
+- Name/alias on the Dreamwalker Wall (README or project site)
+- Early access to dream log visualizations & anomaly findings
+- A digital thank-you from Marven with a random quantum quote

+<p align="right">(<a href="#readme-top">back to top</a>)</p>

+### 🌌 $25/month – **Rift Observer**
+You're watching the seams of reality—and helping us map them.

+**Perks:**
+- All Dreamwalker perks
+- Access to the monthly private anomaly digest
+- Early previews of new feature designs & experimental tools
+- Invite to a private community chat for theory exchange

+<p align="right">(<a href="#readme-top">back to top</a>)</p>

+### ⚛️ $100/month – **Timeline Engineer**
+You're helping build the interface between realities.

+**Perks:**
+- All Rift Observer perks
+- Name/handle featured on the project dashboard or footer
+- Access to behind-the-scenes dev drops & prototype features
+- Quarterly voice Q&A sessions with Akeem & Marven

+<p align="right">(<a href="#readme-top">back to top</a>)</p>

+### 🧠 $500/month – **Consciousness Architect**
+You're building tools that blur the lines between mind, machine, and multiverse.

+**Perks:**
+- All Timeline Engineer perks
+- Co-credit on select feature modules
+- Early access to AI simulation data & unreleased concepts
+- Invitation to our annual private livestream + Q&A

+<p align="right">(<a href="#readme-top">back to top</a>)</p>

+### 🔮 $1,000+/month – **Dimensional Patron**
+You are fueling independent research at the frontier of reality.

+**Perks:**
+- All previous perks
+- Founding Patron recognition on MRT's core framework
+- Custom timeline simulation or anomaly analysis by Marven
+- Option to propose a custom research topic or dream mapping feature
+- Access to limited collectibles (optional)

+<p align="right">(<a href="#readme-top">back to top</a>)</p>

+⚡ **All supporters help keep NEXA open-source, independent, and free for dreamers, developers, and dimensional thinkers everywhere.**

+🧬 Let's map the multiverse — together.

 <!-- MARKDOWN LINKS & IMAGES -->